red-collar-official/flutter_kore/packages/umvvm/doc/utility.md

 resetField(passwordKey);
 ```

-You can also override <b>additionalCheck</b> method if you need to check some additional fields.
-It will be run after validators check.
+You can also override the `additionalCheck` method if you need to check some additional fields.
+It will be run after the validators check.

-Here you can see the example:
+Here you can see an example:

 ```dart
 class SupportViewModel